Retirement is an important milestone

 Participation is mandatory if you have an appointment greater than six months and are not already enrolled in one of the University’s other pension plans.

 Part-time pension eligible employees:

 You can choose to join if you’ve been employed by the University for 24 continuous months and, in each of the two previous calendar years, have earned at least 35% of the Year’s Maximum Pensionable Earnings.

 How are contributions invested?

-You make the investment decisions for all contributions to your account, choosing from eight different investment funds.
+You make the investment decisions for all contributions to your account, choosing from six different investment funds.